kartikdutt18/CNN-LSTM-for-Activity-Recognition/README.md

 Some of the videos are captured in different illuminations, poses, and from different viewpoints.
 One of the major challenges in this dataset is its realistic actions performed in real life, which is unique compared to other datasets where actions are performed by an actor.
 Advantage of such a network is that it can be trained on systems slower which don't have access to multiple GPU's.
-This model can achieve upto 78% accuracy with conv-net as resnet.
+This model can achieve upto 78% accuracy with convnet as resnet.